-These resources do not account for state, local or industry-specific guidance related to COVID-19, but follows the guidance laid out by the CDC and OSHA that is designed to keep employers, employees, and customers safe.
-Please be sure to incorporate state, local, and industry-specific regulations into your action plans.
+These resources do not account for state, local or industry-specific guidance related to COVID-19 health requirements, but follows the guidance laid out by the Centers for Disease Control.
+Employers should be sure to incorporate state, local, and industry-specific regulations into their action plan.